Skip Navigation Link Nationwide Auto Insurance - On Your Side

 Driving record impact

 In some states, auto insurance companies are required to notify the Bureau of Motor Vehicles when you drop insurance or change companies.
-Once you have a lapse in auto insurance, it may be noted on your driving record.
-Your car could be seized and your license suspended.
+So once you have a lapse in car insurance, it may be noted on your driving record.
+In some cases, your car could even be seized or your license suspended.